IdeallyGrey/AdventOfCode2021/README.md

 Thought I might as well share my Advent of Code 2021 solutions

-(Not like I do much else on GitHub anyways...)
+(Not like I do much else on GitHub right now anyways...)